keerthik/keerthik.github.io/essays/internationalfounder.md

 - When it doesn't work out?

 ## Points for support network: Professors, College, etc
--
+- the side that encounters the problems don't know the solutions, the side with the solutions doesn't realize the problems
+- College: Many of the resources sideline international students -- NASA, defense contractors, several internship providers are reluctant -- Olin will work with international students to recognize these, bridge the gap
+- You may not be able to help.
+It may sound like whining.

 Hi!
 I'm Keerthik <Omanakuttan>.
-Feel free to call me K. I'm an ECE class of 2011, one of the very first international students to be accepted to and graduate from Olin.
+Feel free to call me K. I'm an ECE class of 2011, one of the very first international, non-resident students to be accepted to and graduate from Olin.

+<<DISCLAIMER: IANAL.
+Please verify official relevant USCIS documentation and/or seek licensed legal counsel before acting on any advice here>>

+Before I go any further, I have to put this up here.
+I am not a lawyer, and none of what I say here is to be construed as legal counsel.
+Some of it may have changed since I last researched it, or since this presentation, or may just be plain incorrect because I'm stupid.
+So please double-check with official information from a licensed immigration lawyer, up-to-date USCIS documentation before acting on any advice I give here.
+This is so important I'm going to leave this at the bottom of every slide hereafter.

+That said, I've put in countless hours since 2008 researching, thinking about and working through different aspects of immigration.
+Many of you may have independently had to redo a lot of that work.
+I have become an amateur immigration expert since then between reading, filing, experiencing all the ups and downs of 0th generation immigrant.
+I am here to mostly talk about that third bit.

 I am the cofounder of BitGym, an interactive fitness software company based out of Berkeley.

-BitGym is a mostly-bootstrapped, currently ramen-profitable 4-person software company.
-I'm the only non-US founder and employee.
+Our team is only 5 full time members, including Josh McCready '10.
+BitGym is a mostly-bootstrapped, currently ramen-profitable 5-person software company.
+I'm the only non-US-citizen founder.
 You'll learn more about me, my work, and BitGym over the course of our discussion.
 You may have a number of questions about that stuff.
-Unless it's super-directly pertinent to the whole international student situation at hand, I'd be happy to answer those after the talk/workshop.
+Unless it's super-directly pertinent to the whole international student situation at hand, I'd be happy to answer those afterwards.

+For the most part, my audience can be placed in three buckets with some overlap: international students, those who may want to work with them -- classmates or future employers, and support network -- the college, professors, parents, friends.

+The N-word.
+No matter how much you hate hearing it, we have to live with it.
+Networking.
+This is a whole other topic that is important for your career in many ways, but its power in immigration is irreplaceable.

+Come to Silicon Valley

-Get in touch with me @keerthiko, /keerthik, keerthiko@gmail.com
+Get in touch with me @keerthiko, facebook.com/keerthik, keerthiko@gmail.com, keerthik.github.io.
+Find these slides and the talk transcribed here: keerthik.github.io/essays/internationalfounder.html